There are three transformational processes within the evolution of Consciousness. These are, in fact, three levels of development.

 The Level of Ordinary Consciousness

-In that state of Consciousness the appreciation and opinion of others are very important for us.
+In that state of Consciousness, the appreciation and opinion of others are very important for us.
 We want to meet the expectation directed at us, we are pleased to play the social roles that are dictated by our community.
-We thrive to be good parents, a good husband or wife, useful employees and law abiding citizens.
+We thrive to be good parents, a good husband or wife, useful employees, and law-abiding citizens.
 Our willingness to play these roles is caused by our complete identification with those roles.
-Our entire identity is based upon those roles.
+Our entire identity is based on those roles.
 We do not look for true answers to the question ”Who am I?;” we are content to be told that by others.

 The Level of Awakening